-American Labor Movement
+LABST 10 American Labor Movement

-Also offered as HIST 28 at Berkeley City College.
+3 units, 3 hours lecture (GR or P/NP) Also offered as HIST 28 at Berkeley City College.
 Not open for credit to students who have completed or are currently enrolled HIST 28.

 History of the American labor movement from colonial times to the present: First unions, creation of laws, beginnings of national union structures, rise of the AFL, development of the CIO, and current issues.
 0516.00